sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 </p>

 Now, we will run a live demonstration of how you can use the commands.
-Then, we will let `MrBayes` with the example data so you have time to go through the exercises!
+Then, we will run `MrBayes` with the example data.
+We will leave this analysis run in the background and you will start working on the exercise we describe below.
+Then, we will learn how to use `Tracer` and `FigTree` to analyse and visualise the results you have obtained!

 ## Exercise
 You will split into different groups so you can come up with 2 different models under which you